Why Most People Never Escape Mediocrity (Even When They Try)

 - Environments with little exposure to growth-oriented behavior

-In these settings, staying the same is not just easier — it is often socially and practically reinforced.
+In these situations, staying the same isn’t just easier — it’s often socially and practically reinforced.

 Even strong personal motivation can be weakened by this kind of environmental pressure.
-Not because people stop caring, but because the surrounding structure constantly pulls behavior back toward the default.
+Not because you stop caring, but because the structure around you keeps pulling your behavior back toward the default.

-And in most cases, default behavior is simply what the environment makes easiest to sustain.
+And in most cases, the default behavior is simply whatever your environment makes easiest to maintain.

-Because ultimately, behavior that is easy to maintain tends to win out over behavior that requires constant resistance.
+Because ultimately, the behavior that is easiest to sustain usually wins over the behavior that requires constant resistance.

 8. Discomfort Is Misinterpreted as a Sign to Stop